 Why we chose this company: LendingTree (NMLS #1136) allows you to easily compare rate quotes from multiple lenders, making it our choice for the best mortgage marketplace.

 LendingTree has a network of over 300 lenders located throughout the country.
 You can discuss the options with a LendingTree loan officer to find the option that best fits your needs.
-Once you complete a simple, three-step online application, you will be contacted by up to five different lenders offering quote estimates.
+Once you complete a simple, three-step online application, you will be contacted by up to five lenders offering quote estimates.

 During this comparison process, LendingTree runs a soft credit check, which won’t affect your score.
-If you do choose a lender LendingTree recommends, you’ll complete the application process with that company directly (which will require a hard credit check).
+If you choose a lender LendingTree recommends, you’ll complete the application process with that company directly (which will require a hard credit check).

 LendingTree also offers plenty of educational resources and support services, including information on current mortgage rates, loan calculators and a national loan officer directory.
 The company’s free Spring account helps users keep tabs on their credit score and offers tips on how to improve it, among other features.